MatiVillalba/WChallenge/README.md

 •	Register an album shared with a user and their permissions

-•	Change a user's permissions for a specific album
+•	Change a users permissions for a specific album

 •	Get all the users who have a certain permission regarding a specific album